Yalshire2004/LS_IDEAS_BOX/README.md

 - **Session Security**: The app automatically uses secure cookies in production (HTTPS).

 - **Service Sleep**: Free tier services on Render sleep after 15 minutes of inactivity.
 The first request after sleep may take ~30 seconds to respond while the service wakes up.

+- **Node.js Version**: The app requires Node.js 20.x.
+The `render.yaml` file is configured to use Node 20.
+If deploying manually, ensure you set the Node version to 20 in Render's settings.